tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/multi_head_attention/MultiHeadAttentionConv.md

 Setting this option pools inputs with attention coefficients, then applies the transformation.
 This is mathematically equivalent but can be faster or slower to compute, depending on the platform and the dataset.
-IMPORANT: Toggling this option breaks checkpoint compatibility.
+IMPORTANT: Toggling this option breaks checkpoint compatibility.
+IMPORTANT: Setting this option requires TensorFlow 2.10 or greater, because it uses `tf.keras.layers.EinsumDense`.
 </td>
 </tr>
 </table>

 <!-- Tabular view -->
  <table class="responsive fixed orange">
 <colgroup><col width="214px"><col></colgroup>
 <tr><th colspan="2"><h2 class="add-link">Args</h2></th></tr>